ptcher/nexus-gsheets/README.md

 We also need a diff function to check that a pinging spreadsheet has actually changed relative to the local I have.
 There's a fluid.model.diff function (see: https://github.com/amb26/infusion/blob/FLUID-6145/src/framework/core/js/DataBinding.js#L1584 )
 For reporting, we may want to use the google drive push notification API, where we can provide a public HTTP endpoint that gets notified on updates (see: https://developers.google.com/drive/api/v3/reference/changes/watch ).

-So directions to go right now
-     . create a public HTTP endpoint with kettle, maybe expose this at nexus.tcher.tech this endpoint should trigger a re-read of all relevant, instantiated sheets . create a local nexus and a client page that interact, following A's visibleNexus approach . set up more comprehensive tests